bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Launching instances we will start data processing in the platform.

 8. Obtain and store the result.
-The result of processing will be stored to an external storage.
+The result of processing will be saved to an external storage.
 Besides, in the fping example we will visualise resulting data using Kibana.

 Now as you have general idea of the workscope to do, let's dive into the example tasks.